animalbiodiversitylab/envar/README.md

 > Simoncini A, Bertoncini M, Cerofolini A, Dalpasso A, Falaschi M, Lo
 > Parrino E (2025) envar: an R package to streamline the retrieval and
 > processing of environmental variables.
+Submitted to Ecography.

 ## Usage